puffdapaz/DEApython/README.en-US.md

 3. **Gold Layer**<br/>
 At this stage, the flow starts from the DataFrame saved in the previous step (silver).
 The data are filtered by the data completeness field, and the relevant fields are extracted and organized into matrices to be modeled.<br/>
 \* The Dropout Rate fields are converted for modeling adjustment since higher dropout rates indicate worse performance.
-Unlike the original study, which used the ratio '1/rate' for adjustment, this project converts the rate using '100 - rate' base.<br/>
+Unlike the original study, which used the ratio '*1/rate*' for adjustment, this project converts the rate using '*100 - rate*' base.<br/>

 The [dealib](https://github.com/ArtyomViryutin/dealib) model is then applied to the matrices, and additional fields are calculated based on the results:<br/>
 - Scale efficiency (Constant Return Input-Oriented / Variable Return Input-Oriented);<br/>